 Customer service plays a key role in each of these processes.
 In fact, timely collection of receivables depends a great deal on customer satisfaction, which essentially represents a gauge of the importance a company places on customer service.
 To that end, best practices companies incorporate a customer-focused approach into each of the three basic accounts receivable processes.

-The earliest of business transactions did not include an accounts receivable component.
+Overview The earliest of business transactions did not include an accounts receivable component.
 In those days of direct barter, the sales process required no credit checks; vendor and buyer simply exchanged goods or services on the spot.

 Much has changed since then.
 The evolution of credit represents one of the most seminal changes.
 Not only has credit left an indelible imprint on modern business, it has also spawned the accounts receivable function.